manan883/Spot_YT/README.md

 ### Modifications done by me
 The main modification I made was hiding secure data by passing in enviorement variables alongside placing the playlist function into a function so that it could be passed into main.

+### Time to complete project
+This took me about 2 hours to make functional and 30 minutes to run it with a GUI.
+Most of this time was spent getting the api's set up